rfong/sustenance/not_too_sweet/sour_cream_banana_bread.md

 ### Ingredients

-Dry:
-+ 1-1/2 cups flour
-+ 1 tsp baking soda
-+ 1/2 tsp salt

 Wet:
 + 2 eggs, beaten
 + 1/4 cup sugar, brown or turbinado
 + 1 tsp vanilla extract
-+ a dash of cardamom; also feel free to add cinnamon or similar spices
++ a dash of cardamom; also feel free to add cinnamon or similar chai spices
-+ 1/3 cup neutral-tasting oil
++ 1/4-1/3 cup neutral-tasting oil
 + 1 cup sour cream

-Mix separately:
+Dry:
++ 1-1/2 cups flour
++ 1 tsp baking soda
++ 1/2 tsp salt

+Add after wet+dry combined:
-+ 3-4 squishy bananas
++ 3-4 ripe bananas

 ### Methodology

++ Beat the eggs first or they will combine badly.
-+ Mix the dry ingredients.
-Mix the wet ingredients in a separate bowl.
-Combine thoroughly.
++ Mix the wet and dry ingredients in separate bowls, then combine thoroughly.
-+ Then smash in the bananas.
-Easiest to wait to do this after mixing the homogeneous ingredients.
++ Smash the bananas in AFTER everything else has been mixed.

-Grease a 9x5 loaf pan and bake for 350F for ~75 minutes (or until a toothpick comes out clean).
-Needs less time if you do it with more sugar.
-Let cool, then put it in the fridge and do not think about it for at least 12 hours.
++ Grease a 9x5 loaf pan and bake for 350F for ~70 minutes (or until a toothpick comes out clean).
+If you use more sugar than me, you will need to bake for less time.
++ Let cool, then put it in the fridge and do not think about it for at least 12 hours.
+Extra yummy if you warm it up a bit when serving.

+### Notes

 + Baking in one 9x5 loaf pan will yield a moist loaf with a square-ish cross-section.
 + If you're a sucker for that caramelized-brown crust, you can split it into two 9x5 loaf pans or one 9x9 pan and bake for less time.